bLacKr0sE17/AML2025_unified_model_group9/README.md

 Unique targets: [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10]
 Number of classes: 11

+### 11-Class vs 9-Class Label Space

+**11-class unified setup (final model):**
+- Preserves the original label spaces of all three datasets
+- Avoids collapsing semantic meaning across different tasks
+- Treats each dataset’s prediction objective faithfully

+**9-class setup (ablation):**
+- Merges HELOC and HIGGS into a shared binary label space
+- Alters the semantic meaning of the prediction space
+- Included as a valid ablation experiment, but conceptually weaker for the unified task

 ## Baseline Model
 The baseline model was imported from dedicated website: https://huggingface.co/alana89/TabSTAR